BankkRoll/Deconomy/README.md

 7. `setcoins`: Sets the users coins to the specified amount.
 8. `settings`: Updates server settings.
 9. `setup`: Initial setup of the bot.

+### AI Commands

+1. `bard`: Sends a question to Google Bard and returns the response.
+2. `startchat`: Starts a chat session with Google Bard.

 ### Economy Commands